 Treatments and drugs

-Mild pinworm infection, or an infection with no symptoms, may never need treatment.
+Mild pinworm infection, or an infection with no symptoms, may not need treatment.
 If treatment is needed, your doctor may prescribe medication to all members of your household to prevent infection and reinfection.
-The most common anti-parasite medications for pinworms are:
+The most common prescription anti-parasite medications for pinworms are:

-You may have mild gastrointestinal side effects during the course of treatment, and you may need to take multiple doses to get rid of the pinworms completely.
+You may have mild gastrointestinal side effects during the course of treatment, and you often need to take at least two doses to get rid of the pinworms completely.

-Methods to help prevent the spread of pinworm eggs include:
+Methods to help prevent the spread of pinworm eggs or to prevent reinfection include:

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.